Improving divergence cleaning in cosmological SPMHD simulations: Methods

 \subsection{Simulation Code}

-The end goal of this paper is to implement the constrained divergence cleaning scheme of \citet{Tricco2012} and \citet{Tricco2016} into the cosmological simulation code {\sc OpenGadget-3} (CITE).
-The code is the developer base of the code P-Gagdet-2/3 \citep{Springel2005} and is a Tree-multi-method code that can treat hydrodynamics via SPH in density-entropy and pressure-entropy formulation as well as via the meshless finite mass (MFM) method \citep{Groth2023}.
-Furthermore, the code has the ability to solve for the MHD equations in SPMHD in density-entropy formulation.
-Hence, the code needs to solve the equations of ideal MHD
+The end goal of this paper is to implement the constrained, energy-conserving Dedner-type cleaning scheme of \citet{Tricco2012} and \citet{Tricco2016} into the cosmological simulation code {\sc OpenGadget3} \citep{Springel2005, Beck2016, Groth2023}.
+The code is the developer base of P-Gadget-2/3 \citep{Springel2005} and is a Tree-multi-method code that treats hydrodynamics via SPH in density-entropy and pressure-entropy formulations as well as via the meshless finite mass (MFM) method \citep{Groth2023}.
+Time-dependent shock dissipation follows the SPH improvements of \citet{Beck2016}, in which the dissipation switches respond to local flow indicators rather than being held fixed.
+The code also solves the MHD equations in SPMHD using a density-entropy formulation.
+Specifically, the code solves the equations of ideal MHD: